BedrockStreaming/ApiExceptionBundle/Resources/doc/match.md

 # Match exceptions

-By default, `M6WebApiExceptionBundle` transform all exceptions to json reponse, configured in yaml or not.
-If you want only tranform exceptions provided by M6WebApiExceptionBundle, just configure `match_all` to `false`
+By default, `M6WebApiExceptionBundle` transform all exceptions to json response, configured in yaml or not.
+If you want only transform exceptions provided by M6WebApiExceptionBundle, just configure `match_all` to `false`
 ```yaml
 # ./app/config/config.yml